KazaiMazai/SwiftyUIKit/README.md

 # SwiftyUIKit

-SwiftyUIKit is a featherweight lib that allows to build an autolayout-powered UIView layout in a clean SwiftUI-style DSL while using pure UIKit API for views configuration and additional layout tweaking.
+SwiftyUIKit is a featherweight lib that allows to build an autolayout-powered UIView layout in a clean SwiftUI-style while using pure UIKit API for views configuration and additional layout tweaking.

 ```swift